narendran/jbase/README.md

 jbase
 =====

-A simple in-memory database written in Java with transactional properties.
+A simple in-memory database with transactional properties written in Java.

 How to execute :
 ================